The Fake News Effect: Experimentally Identifying Motivated Reasoning Using Trust in News: Introduction

 I test for motivated reasoning using a within-subject experiment on Amazon Mechanical Turk with approximately 1,000 people in the United States.
 As a testament to the portability of the design, I run the test on nine different economic, political, and social questions (\textit{politicized} topics), and on one question about own performance in the experiment.
 The list of topics and hypothesized motives is in \Cref{topic-motives}.

 \arraystretch{1.4}

 \arraystretch{1}

 The main finding from the experiment is that Bayesian updating is strongly rejected in favor of politically-motivated reasoning on the politicized topics.
-While a Bayesian would believe that Pro-Party and Anti-Party news are equally likely to be True News on the politicized topics, subjects in the experiment believe that Pro-Party messages are statistically significantly more likely than Anti-Party messages to come from the True News source ($p \approx 10^{-40}$).
-This design enables me to have enough statistical power to test each topic individually; for eight of the nine politicized topics, the treatment effect is statistically significant at the $p=0.001$ level.
-To my knowledge, this experiment provides the first evidence for motivated reasoning on these questions that is not confounded by Bayesian updating or prior-confirming biases (like those in \cite{F57}; \cite{T83}; and \cite{RS99}).\footnote{Papers that find asymmetric responses to information on related topics include: \textcite{TL06} [gun laws]; \textcite{AST18} [upward mobility]; \textcite{CHT-WP} [responses to taxation]; \textcite{RH-WP2} [racial labor market discrimination]; \textcite{S-WP} and \textcite{KS00} [gender and performance]; \textcite{AMS-WP}, \textcite{RH-WP1}, and \textcite{DPS13} [immigration]; \textcite{NR13} and \textcite{NRU13} [perceptions of elected officials]; and \textcite{SBLS-WP} [climate change].
+While a Bayesian would believe that Pro-Party and Anti-Party news are equally likely to be True News on the politicized topics, subjects in the experiment believe that Pro-Party messages are 9 percentage points more likely than Anti-Party messages to come from the True News source.
+These effects are moderate but very precisely estimated (s.e.
+0.6 percentage points; $p \approx 10^{-40}$).
+This test is precise enough to measure each topic individually; for eight of the nine politicized topics, the treatment effect is statistically significantly larger than zero ($p \leq 0.001$).
+To my knowledge, this experiment provides the first evidence for motivated reasoning on these questions that is not confounded by Bayesian updating or prior-confirming biases (like those in \cite{F57}; \cite{LRL79}; \cite{T83}; and \cite{RS99}).\footnote{Papers that find asymmetric responses to information on related topics include: \textcite{TL06} [gun laws]; \textcite{AST18} [upward mobility]; \textcite{CHT-WP} [responses to taxation]; \textcite{RH-WP2} [racial labor market discrimination]; \textcite{S-WP} and \textcite{KS00} [gender and performance]; \textcite{AMS-WP}, \textcite{RH-WP1}, and \textcite{DPS13} [immigration]; \textcite{NR13} and \textcite{NRU13} [perceptions of elected officials]; and \textcite{SBLS-WP} [climate change].
 Many findings from these papers may be due to motivated reasoning.} Treatment effects are larger for subjects who are more partisan.
 I also find consistent evidence that subjects motivatedly reason about their performance.

 The new design could lead to potential confounds that are unique to this experiment, such as if subjects systematically misreport their median belief or misinterpret the experiment's definitions of True News and Fake News, but I find that results are unlikely to be explained by these alternative hypotheses.\footnote{As described in \Cref{robustness-checks} and appendices, predictions are identical if subjects mistakenly believe Fake News sends random messages instead of always-false messages, and results are not driven by subjects who have skewed belief distributions and misreport their median.} To account for unmotivated mistakes, I also compare behavior on political topics to three neutral topics, and find that news veracity assessments on neutral topics are lower than assessments on Pro-Party news and higher than assessments on Anti-Party news.